How C-Stores Can Combat Fraud19 Jul 2019, Posted by General in

 Make sure your up to date on the latest practices as well as fraud tools and technology.
 While you will always be on defense against fraudsters, that doesn’t mean you can’t also play offense.

-About: McPherson Oil has provided the southeast with quality products and services for more than 40 years.
+About: McPherson Oil has provided the southeast with quality products and services since 1971.
 As a proud distributor of ExxonMobil products, we offer these services through our belief in TPM – Total Petroleum Management.
-Through our TPM program, McPherson brings a valued added difference to its customers by meeting all of their petroleum needs.
+Through our TPM program, McPherson brings a valued-added difference to its customers by meeting all of their petroleum needs.
 Our commitment to our customers is reflected in our company vision and mission statements.
 McPherson proudly services Alabama, Arkansas, North and Central Georgia, Mississippi coast, Florida panhandle, Greater Chattanooga Area, the Greater New Orleans Area and Louisiana Gulf Coast.